monadicsystems/monadicsystems.github.io/post2.md

 > Edit: Ah I see what you mean.
 As it is right now, named routes aren't available in Okapi, but they would be nice to have in the future.
 > I'm trying to think of a mechanism that I can use to implement them...I'll get back to you when I figure it out.

-I'm here today to report back on the solution I've chosen to solve this problem in Okapi.
+I'm here today to report back on a solution I found to solve this problem in Okapi.

 ## Routes and Handlers